 Emptying the Calibration Column

-The DICE™ DS and DM models can be used to perform a pump calibration.
+As mentioned, both models can be used to perform a pump calibration.
 How the calibration column is drained depends on the configuration.

 After performing a pump calibration with a suction lift application, the column is emptied and sent back to the chemical tank located under the system, using gravity.